being0/bol_kalah/README.md

 * **Code Quality**

-  I tried to add this project sonarcloud.io, but since it doesn't support Groovy, I couldn't get code coverage there(code smell is 0 and coverage using IntelijIdea is 90%).
+  I tried to add this project to sonarcloud.io, but since it doesn't support Groovy, I couldn't get code coverage there(code smell is 0 and coverage using IntelijIdea is 90%).

 * **Swagger**